Resources

 What is Arm Pain and its causes?

 Arm Pain is a discomfort that is felt in the arm and can range from mild to severe.
-The pain can be localised to a specific area of the arm or can be felt throughout the entire arm.
+The pain can be localised to a specific arm area or felt throughout the entire arm.
 Causes include repeated actions, injury, etc.

 What is the best treatment for Arm Pain?

-Some potential treatment options for AP may include Over-The-Counter medications, physical therapy in the case of restricted mobility; and surgery in the case of serious conditions like broken bones or torn ligaments.
-However, some at-home treatments can also be tried in case of mild injury and pain, which may include: taking enough rest, applying ice packs to the affected areas, using braces and elastic bandages, and elevating your arm and hand to help alleviate swelling and inflammation.
+Some potential treatment options for AP include Over-The-Counter medications, physical therapy in the case of restricted mobility, and surgery in the case of serious conditions like broken bones or torn ligaments.
+However, some at-home treatments can also be tried in case of mild injury and pain, including taking enough rest, applying ice packs to the affected areas, using braces and elastic bandages, and elevating your arm and hand to help alleviate swelling and inflammation.

 What can be the reason for Arm Pain?